Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations. It's one of the most common anxiety disorders.

 The psychological therapies offered to adults outlined above should also be considered for children aged 15 and older.

-Group-based CBT should be offered for children and young people aged seven and older.
-Group sessions aim to gradually expose affected children to feared or avoided social situations, and train them in social skills.
-There may be eight to 12 sessions, each 90 minutes long.
+Group-based CBT may be offered for children and young people aged seven and older.
+As with individual CBT, group sessions aim to gradually expose affected children to feared or avoided social situations, and train them in social skills.
+There may be eight to 12 sessions, each lasting 90 minutes.

-For younger children, parent-driven CBT is more appropriate.
+Parent-driven CBT is more appropriate for younger children.
 Parents are trained to use CBT-based materials with their children, such as books designed to treat their child's anxiety problem.